TemplateInvaders/ti-woocommerce-wishlist/readme.txt

 + After the installation is complete, click the "Activate" link (Plugins > Installed Plugins).

 == Frequently Asked Questions ==
+= Where do I report security bugs found in this plugin? =

+Please report security bugs found in the source code of the TI WooCommerce Wishlist plugin through the [Patchstack Vulnerability Disclosure  Program](https://patchstack.com/database/vdp/093f0b5c-b04d-4943-8308-f249da70ddad).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 = Where can I find documentation? =